-On August 18, 2023 WNS (Holdings) Limited (the "Company") issued a press release announcing details of its annual general meeting (the "AGM") to be held on Thursday, September 21, 2023 and distributed to its shareholders a notice of the AGM, the proxy statement for the AGM and the form of proxy.
-A copy of the press release, the notice of AGM, the proxy statement and form of proxy are attached hereto as Exhibit 99.1, Exhibit 99.2, Exhibit 99.3 and Exhibit 99.4, respectively.
-A copy of the notice of the AGM and voting card provided by the depositary of the Company's American Depositary Shares ("ADSs") to holders of ADSs are attached hereto as Exhibit 99.5 and Exhibit 99.6, respectively.
+On May 20, 2024 WNS (Holdings) Limited (the "Company") issued a press release announcing details of its annual general meeting (the "AGM") to be held on Thursday, June 27, 2024 and distributed to its shareholders a notice of the AGM, the proxy statement for the AGM, the proxy card and the voting card.
+A copy of the press release, the notice of AGM, the proxy statement, the proxy card and the voting card are attached hereto as Exhibit 99.1, Exhibit 99.2, Exhibit 99.3 and Exhibit 99.4, respectively.